 Second, by setting up an ENPOSS website that will facilitate active communication among philosophers, social scientists and other scholars interested in the philosophy of the social sciences.
 The website will also serve as a platform providing information of activities, events, etc organized by other societies or networks working in similar areas.

-ENPOSS was founded by Alban Bouvier (Ecole Normale Supérieure, Paris), Byron Kaldis (Hellenic Open University, Athens), Thomas Uebel (University of Manchester, Manchester), Julie Zahle (University of Bergen, Bergen), and Jesús Zamora-Bonilla (UNED, Madrid) in 2011.
+ENPOSS was founded by Alban Bouvier (Ecole Normale Supérieure, Paris), Byron Kaldis (Hellenic Open University, Athens), Thomas Uebel (University of Manchester), Julie Zahle (University of Copenhagen), and Jesús Zamora-Bonilla (UNED, Madrid) in 2011.

-Its current steering committee consists of Alban Bouvier (Ecole Normale Supérieure, Paris), Byron Kaldis (Hellenic Open University, Athens), Eleonora Montuschi (Ca’Foscari University, Venice), Julie Zahle (University of Copenhagen, Copenhagen), and Jesús Zamora-Bonilla (UNED, Madrid)
+Its current steering committee consists of Alban Bouvier (Ecole Normale Supérieure, Paris), Byron Kaldis (The National Technical University of Athens), Eleonora Montuschi (Ca’Foscari University, Venice), Julie Zahle (University of Bergen), and Jesús Zamora-Bonilla (UNED, Madrid)

 To contact the network, send an email to email@example.com.